Keep as active as possible

 - Use a towelling robe after showering or bathing, as you’ll use less energy than drying off with a towel.

-- Hold a handheld battery fan near your face (about 6 inches) – this should help you feel less breathless.
+- Hold a handheld battery fan near your face (about 6 inches54) – this can help you feel less breathless.55 56

 - Put items that you use frequently in easy-to-reach places.

-- Keep your clothes loose, and wear clothes and shoes that are easy to put on and take off.
+- Keep your clothes loose, and wear clothes and shoes that are easy to take on and off.

 - Use a wheeled walking frame with a seat to help you be more active.